microsoft/azuredevopslabs/labs/vstsextend/selenium/readme.md

    ![azure_resources](images/azure_resources.png)

 1. Use the [Azure DevOps Demo Generator](https://azuredevopsdemogenerator.azurewebsites.net/?Name=Selenium&TemplateId=77367){:target="_blank"} to provision the project on your Azure DevOps Organization.
-This URL will automatically select Ansible template in the demo generator.
+This URL will automatically select Selenium template in the demo generator.
 If you want to try other projects, use this URL instead - https://azuredevopsdemogenerator.azurewebsites.net/

 Follow the [simple walkthrough](https://docs.microsoft.com/en-us/azure/devops/demo-gen/use-vsts-demo-generator-v2?view=vsts) to know how to use the Azure DevOps Demo Generator.